 |View of IBM 026 with the program drum visible at top center.

 On the keyboard unit, above the keys, were three Functional Control Switches (thanks to Toivo from Ottawa, who was an IBM Senior Customer Engineer 1966-73, for reminding me): Print On/Off, Program/On/Off, and Autofeed ("If the Autofeed was kept up with one finger, one could empty the whole feed hopper of IBM punchcards").

-Key punch noise was quite horrendous, especially when many punches were operated in a confined space simultaneously, as they were in Columbia's key punch areas, where usually the program drums were broken and the ribbons dry.
+Key punch noise was quite horrendous, especially when many punches were operated in a confined space simultaneously, as they were in Columbia's key punch areas in SSIO, Mudd, and elsewhere, where usually the program drums were broken and the ribbons dry.
 The 026 was followed by the 029 in the mid 1960s; Columbia went through both generations, as well as earlier ones.

 |Vladyslav Byshuk | Владислав Бишук

 |Columbia University Computing History

 |This page created: January 2001